 This buyer probably has no connection to you or your family.
 They are just trying to get a good deal on a house they obviously like.
 People don’t usually bother making offers on things they don’t want.
 They aren’t trying to insult you or make you angry–they are just fishing for the bottom.

-Consider that the buyer could be from out of town and may not know the market in your area.
-They could also be first time buyers who are getting lots of free advice from friends and relatives who are equally ignorant of market conditions.
+It’s possible the buyer could be from out of town and may not know the market in your area.
+They could also be first-time buyers who are getting lots of free advice from friends and relatives who are equally ignorant of market conditions.
 Some people are just jerks and get off on the haggling process.
 Who knows?
 Who cares?
 You’re trying to sell a house here–not build your fan club.
-Get over the lowball offer and let’s get back to work.
+Get over the lowball offer, and let’s get back to work.

 Ego doesn’t pay the bills